 It wouldn’t make sense for you to purchase at $1.5 million when a new one costs $200,000 less.
 This is the logic behind the cost approach.

 When Do You Use Cost Approach?

-There are five uses of the cost approach technique.
+There are five great valuation uses for the cost approach technique.